Skip to main content

 The Wildlife Stewardship Program is another piece of legislation that had its origins last session, supported by a coalition led by former Intertwine Alliance Board Member Bob Sallinger.
 The Intertwine Alliance supported the concept then and is proud to sign on now.

-STATUS: HB 2980 has passed unanimously out of the House Committee On Climate, Energy, and Environment with a due pass recommendation to the Joint Ways and Means Committee.
-This gives several months to navigate Ways and Means and have the conversations needed with leadership to reinforce and underscore the importance this program.
+STATUS: HB 2980passed unanimously out of the House Committee On Climate, Energy, and Environment with a due pass recommendation to the Joint Ways and Means Committee.
+It's time to send emails to the Joint Ways and Means co-chairs with your perspective on why this bill is important and should be funded.

 Recent Advocacy Work